BraulioVM/clown/README.md

 Open a terminal and execute ````clown````: **BOOM!** The repository is already getting cloned.

+## How it works
+Clown runs a web server on port 31415 of your computer so that the chrome extension can communicate to it the repositories you visit.
+When you execute the clown command, it gets the repository url from the local web server and executes `git clone` on that url.

 ## Installation
 * Install the server
 ````sh